oliverweisse/exxai.github.io/_posts/2018-10-18-sales-prediction.md

   </tbody>
 </table>

-Given the shop id and a particular item we want to predict how many items will be sold.
+Given the shop id and a particular item, we want to predict how many items will be sold in the month (item count month).
 Let us now have a look on a snippet of how our past sales data looks like:

 <table class="dataframe" border="1">